robmcelhinney/MiddleEarthSearch/README.md

     $ npm run build

 ## Create json file that stores book data
-Store the trilogy of books in the books/ directory as .txt files as ["The-Fellowship-of-the-Ring.txt", "The-Twin-Towers.txt", "Return-of-the-King.txt"]

 Store any books in the books/ directory as .txt files. e.g. ["The-Fellowship-of-the-Ring.txt", "The-Twin-Towers.txt", "Return-of-the-King.txt"]